Hollywood's Trade Bible Just Dropped a Bombshell Exposé On Meghan and Harry's Netflix Era

 and the $100 Million Miscalculation

 How Hollywood's most irresistible royal escape story became a case study in overplayed leverage, exhausted goodwill, and the very specific risks of confusing attention with value.
+The full Variety story, claim by claim.

 There is a very specific kind of Hollywood story that arrives dressed as investigative journalism.
 It is long, detailed, heavily sourced, and full of unnamed insiders who seem to know everything from meeting-room energy to text-message tone to the exact choreography of someone touching someone else's arm at precisely the wrong moment.